awsdocs/emp-user-guide/doc_source/emp-deploy-updated-package.md

 The registry update removes all keys under `{appid}`, but not the values of the keys, and creates all of the entries specified in the `AppRegistry.xml` file\.
 The update then sets the last modified time to the time of the new `AppRegistry.xml file`\.

-Subsequent application start events will not trigger registry updates because the modified time of the file will match the value stored in the registry\.
+Subsequent application start events will not initiate registry updates because the modified time of the file will match the value stored in the registry\.
 If the last modified time cannot be found in the registry, the registry will be created using the latest `AppRegistry.xml file` file\.
 If the `AppRegistry.xml file` file is invalid, `/update` will report an error and will not remove any application registry\.